 A great day had by all.

-Our Baby Blues Choir meets every Friday morning during term time 10am-12pm.
-Its unique blend of catchy songs, choir teaching and under five stay and play means that mums that feel isolated can spend time with thier children, make new friends and get access to support and information on other services to help improve family wellbeing.
+Our free Baby Blues Choir meets every Friday morning during term time 10am-12pm.
+A unique blend of catchy songs, choir teaching and under five stay and play means that mums that feel isolated can spend time with their children, make new friends and get access to support and information on other services to help improve family wellbeing.